-For work based learning opportunities to be counted in the 20% work experience requirement, the local area would need to be responsible for the development of the work experience or OJT.
+For work-based learning opportunities to be counted in the 20% work experience requirement, the local area would need to be responsible for the development of the work experience or OJT.
 Based on clarification provided in TEGL 23-14, only wages and staffing costs for the development of work experiences are included in the 20% calculation.

-Note: Refer to pages 31-32, as well as Appendices D and E, for information on worksite assessment and worksite agreements.
-For additional information about work-based-learning experiences, see the WIOA Desk Reference on Work-Based Learning:
+\\Note: For more information, refer to worksite assessment(link) and worksite agreements (link).
+For additional information about work-based-learning experiences, see the WIOA Desk Reference on Work- Based Learning.